lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 The important part is that this points at a directory called `public`, that enables Passenger to recognize that this is a Rails application it's supposed to serve.

+### Deploying in hot mode and creating the default data

 Now it's time to deploy the test instance in normal mode, not cold mode:

         # cd /root/software/leihs